n-wbrown/cookiecutter-python-notebook/README.md

   $ cookiecutter cookiecutter-python-notebook
 ```

-For using a specific git tag of the cookiecutter:
+For using a specific git tag of the cookiecutter, append the `--checkout [version]` option and supply the intended git tag name:

 ```
   $ cookiecutter cookiecutter-python-notebook --checkout v0.2